tomcastleman/laravel-memcached-plus/README.md

     ],
 ],
 ```

+When defining `options` you should set the config key to the `Memcached` constant name as a string.
+This avoids any issues with local environments missing ext-memcached and throwing a warning about undefined
+constants.
+The config keys are automatically resolved into `Memcached` constants by the `MemcachedPlus\Connector`
+which throws a `RuntimeException` if the constant is invalid.

 Note: as this package _extends_ the built-in Laravel 5 memcached Cache driver the driver string remains `memcached`.